THE COTTAGES AT GLACIER

 A great benefit of staying at The Cottages at Glacier is that you can enter Glacier National Park

-at the St. Mary Entrance and access the Going-to-the-Sun Road without a vehicle reservation.
+and access the Going-to-the-Sun Road without a vehicle reservation.

 If you do, however, wish to enter GNP via a different entrance, here's what you need to know: